Nixtla/popol-vuh/README.md

 Be aware that you are always writing code for others, not only yourself.
 Please be mindful.
 In other words: be kind and take the necessary time to write good code.
 Its better and faster in the long term.

-Given our definition of sucess (Maximizing value for users, customers and collegues) a good proxy of our perfomance is the sum of the satisfaction metric of each of those groups in relation to the individauls in the company and the company itself.
+Given our definition of sucess (Maximizing value for users, customers and collegues) a good proxy of our perfomance is the sum of the satisfaction metric of each of those groups in relation to the individuals in the company and the company itself.

 Food for thought:
-This three metrics should be your guiding light:
+These three metrics should be your guiding light:
-* User satisfaction: how are the internal or external users of your code perceive the value you create for them?
+* **User satisfaction**: how do the internal or external users of your code perceive the value you create for them?
-* Customer satisfaction: how satisfied are the customers?
+* **Customer satisfaction**: how satisfied are the customers?
-* Collegue satisfaction: how satisfied are your collegues with you?
+* **Collegue satisfaction**: how satisfied are your collegues with you?